weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 ### Delete a role

-Deleting a role will remove it from the system, and revoke all permissions associated with it.
+Deleting a role will remove it from the system, and revoke the associated permissions from all users had this role.

 <Tabs groupId="languages">